CATALOGUE – Please hold your mouse over the ‘Catalogue’ tab to find the number you require.

 COMMENTS: In the story of Christ’s Parable of the Labourers in the Vineyard, the owner of a vineyard went out four times in one day to hire labourers.
 At the end of the day he paid everyone the same amount, but those who had worked all day complained.
 They were told that they should not begrudge the landlord’s generosity and should accept what they had agreed.
 The purpose of the story was to explain the difference between worldly and spiritual rewards and God’ mercy.
 In the drawing, the landlord, seated at his desk with an account-book and pen, turns to reply to two workers.
 One doffs his cap with his left hand, which was first shown pointing across his chest, and indicates his (unseen) colleagues to the left with his right hand.
 The second labourer appears on the point of signing his receipt with the pen offered by the landlord while holding his left hand to his chest in a gesture of humility.

 Like Benesch 0602, the style of the drawing conforms entirely to works now ascribed to the “Willem Drost” group (for which see under Benesch 0573), with its plethora of evenly-applied hatching that tends to flatten the forms, generally solid outlines, and a tendency towards rectangular and other geometrical forms in the description of the parts of the body, such as the arms in the present example, as well as the drapery.
 Numerous drawings from the same group may be compared, including the sketches already compared in the entry for Benesch 0603, the Elijah in Benesch 0944 or Tamar in Benesch A113 (now in Rotterdam (see Fig.a).[1]
-In the Turin drawing, the abbreviated and indeed timid depiction of the legs and feet are also consistent with drawings in the “Drost” group, as is also the unresolved treatment of the lower periphery generally.
+In the Turin drawing, the abbreviated, cursory depiction of the legs and feet are also consistent with drawings in the “Drost” group, as is also the unresolved treatment of the lower periphery generally.
 These aspects undermine the traditional attribution to Rembrandt and the association with Drost would explain the stylistic drawing’s proximity to Rembrandt’s own works of the early 1650s, when Drost was most probably studying in his studio.
-The earliest signed and dated paintings by Drost date from 1652, around which time he may have completed his training with Rembrandt,[3] and the Turin drawing was probably made in these years.
+The earliest signed and dated paintings by Drost date from 1652, around which time he may have completed his training with Rembrandt, and the Turin drawing was probably made in these years.
+It may have been preceded by the sketchier version of the subject in Benesch 0604, and be contemporaneous with Benesch 0605.
+Another, more broadly sketched version of the subject is in the Rijksmuseum, showing the present arrangement of the figures reversed and with many other adjustments and elaborations, the hole executed in a sketchier style.
+This has also been tentatively ascribed to Drost and may also have preceded the present, more settled composition.[2]

 Condition: Somewhat light-struck and foxed, otherwise good.